 Unit 3 St John's Centre, Botley Road, North Baddesley, Hampshire.
 SO52 9SW

-These guys are happy to deliver & collect bikes form Two Hoots Campsite, they also offer trailer hire.
+These guys are happy to deliver & collect bikes from Two Hoots Campsite, they also offer trailer hire.
 Advance booking is essential.
-Adult bikes from £15 per day, they offer reductions for longer hire.
+Adult bikes from £15 per day; they offer reductions for longer hire.

 Forest Adventure - Go Ape